YorkEarwaker/Automation/ide/thy/README.md

 * ...

 ## TODO
-* <todo: connect to RPi Pico 2 W microcontroller, via thonny ide, ubuntu linux, >
+* <todo: connect to RPi Pico 2 W microcontroller, via thonny ide, ubuntu LTS 24.04.3 linux, >
-* <todo: connect o RPi Z (Pi0) sbc, via thonny ide, ubuntu linux, is this possible? >
+* <todo: connect to RPi Z (Pi0) sbc, via thonny ide, ubuntu LTS 24.04.3 linux, is this possible? >

 ## DONE
 * <done: menu item issues, text size, problem is known, okay on windows not on linux ubuntu, see notes issue fix elsewhere on this page, >